yochaigal/cairn/wip/2e/wilderness-exploration.md

 - Characters typically need to sleep each day.
 Anything beyond a minor interruption can negate or cancel the benefits of sleep.
 - If the party skips the **Make Camp** action, they each add one **Fatigue** to their inventory, and are _deprived_.
 Additionally, a sleep-deprived party raises the difficulty of a terrain by one step (i.e. **Easy** becomes **Tough**), even during the day.

 ### Light
 - Torches and other radial sources of light illuminate 40ft ahead of the party, but beyond that only provides a dim outline of objects.
+- Characters without a light source may suffer from _panic_ until their situation is remedied.
+- Environmental conditions (sudden gusts of wind, dust, water, etc.) can easily blow out a torch.

+> ### Light Sources
-- A torch can be lit 3 times before degrading.
+> A torch can be lit 3 times before degrading.
 A lantern can be relit 6 times per oil can, but requires more inventory slots.
-- Characters without a light source may suffer from _panic_ until their situation is remedied.

 ### Panic
 - A character that is surrounded by enemies, enveloped by darkness, or facing their greatest fears may experience _panic_.
 A **WIL** **save** is required to avoid losing control and becoming _panicked_.